-Decision of Referee, November 15, 2011 at 1.
+Decision of Referee, February 1, 2012 at 1.
+Thus, claimant admitted the conduct, but demurred that it was meant to be humorous.
 Based on the facts he had found, Referee Vukic formulated the following conclusion:

 In cases of termination, the employer bears the burden to prove by preponderance of credible testimony or evidence that the claimant committed an act or acts of misconduct as defined by the law in connection with his work.
 It must be found and determined that the employer has met their burden.